When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Methodology

-We use Nash equilibrium as an operational diagnostic of incentive-consistent strategic behavior: if agents reason over payoffs, their joint actions should satisfy equilibrium conditions.
-Importantly, we do not treat Nash equilibrium as a normative objective, but as a tool to measure whether agent behavior aligns with the incentive structure of the game.
+Under Nash equilibrium, each agent's action is a best response to the actions of all others: no agent improves their payoff by deviating unilaterally. {A profile \(a^*\) is a Nash equilibrium if } We use Nash equilibrium as an operational diagnostic of incentive-consistent strategic behavior: if agents reason over payoffs, their joint actions satisfy equilibrium conditions.
+Nash equilibrium serves as a diagnostic tool: it measures whether agent behavior aligns with the game's incentive structure, not whether that behavior is optimal or desirable.
+For each joint strategy profile \(a\), we compute two outcome measures.